-- Principle 2: Support portability of skills and competencies, including reflecting licensing and regulatory requirements. - Principle 4: Be flexible to meet the diversity of individual and employer needs, including the capacity to adapt to changing job roles and workplaces. - Principle 6: Support interpretation by training providers and others through the use of simple, concise language and clear articulation of assessment requirements.
+- Principle 2: Support portability of skills and competencies, including reflecting licensing and regulatory requirements. - Principle 4: Be flexible to meet the diversity of individual and employer needs, including the capacity to adapt to changing job roles and workplaces. - Principle 6: Support interpretation and implementation by RTOs and others through the use of simple, concise language and clear articulation of assessment requirements.